blakeohare/crayon/README.md

 # New in 2.9
 The following have been added since 2.1

+## 2.9.0
 * Removed Python, Java, and PHP support for exporting projects.
+* Overhauled the Game and UI libraries.
+These are now based on a JavaScript project called U3 that runs in both the browser and in Electron and can render arbitrary UI to a window.
+* The built-in event loop is now truly built in to the VM and no longer requires a dispatcher in whichever UI framework is currently running or manual flushing of the event queue to run.
+The Dispatcher library has been deleted.
+* Image Sheets have been removed entirely.
+The resource atlas-ification of images is now managed automatically both during compilation and at access-time.
+The ImageResources library has been removed in favor of a more versatile Images library that allows for the modification of bitmap objects with or without UI.
+* Both the compiler and VM of Crayon have been upgraded from .NET Standard to .NET Core.
+* Eliminated all CNI calls from libraries and instead just use Core Libraries.
+Libraries can no longer import native code.
+* Implement a collection of IPC functionality in a library that can be used in lieu of CNI.

 # Setting up and Running Crayon
 If you have downloaded Crayon from crayonlang.org/download (recommended) please read the instructions on the site (linked from download